• Skip to main content

 Strawberry Oreo Ice Cream

 This is our favourite strawberry ice cream, and our favourite chocolate ice cream!
 The two flavours collide and combine to make the ultimate ice cream flavour for strawberry ice cream lovers AND chocolate ice cream lovers, and of course Oreo lovers.
 And it’s really easy to make - no ice cream machine required.
-All we are going to do is roast the strawberries then cool, and blend along with some condensed milk.
-We’ll smash up the Oreo cookies and whisk the whipping cream.
-Then it’s just a case of combining it all together and then freezing it, no ice cream maker required.
-This Ice Cream, really is a dream!

 Strawberry Oreo Ice Cream - no-churn ice cream recipes

-How to Make My Strawberry Oreo Ice Cream
+Prep my My Strawberry Oreo Ice Cream

 The strawberries need time to cool after being roasted, so it’s a good idea to roast them earlier in the day or even the day before.
 Once cool, just transfer them to your stick blender pot or mini food chopper (if it purées), cover and refrigerate until you are ready to make your ice cream.